mickeytheq/ZoopDocs/docs/shared/cardquantity/CardQuantity.md

 ## Print and play

 Print and play has much stricter requirements on individual card quantity.
-Because the desire is to have a full set of cards to play in person generate the correct quantity of cards is important.
+Because the desire is to have a full set of cards to play in person generating the correct quantity of cards is important.

 Zoop implementes the following logic to generate card quantity.